State Confirms CBS13 Investigation: New State COVID Lab Processing Inconclusive Results

 Watts’s family of four was among the first to have their COVID test results processed by the state’s new lab.
 Two out of four results came back inconclusive, and they were not alone.

-While the California Department of Public Health has not responded to requests for the total number of inconclusive tests from the new state lab, Placer County did provide CBS13 with local data that indicates that one out of every 13 placer county COVID-19 test results, processed by the new lab in its first week, came back inconclusive.
+While the California Department of Public Health (CDPH) has not responded to requests for the total number of inconclusive tests from the new state lab, Placer County did provide CBS13 with local data that indicates that one out of every 13 Placer County COVID-19 test results processed by the new lab in its first week, came back inconclusive.

-This came as a surprise to the director of Nevada’s public health lab, Mark W. Pandori, who commented on CBS13’s results when the state would not.
+This came as a surprise to the director of Nevada’s public health lab, Mark W. Pandori, who commented on CBS13’s results when CDPH would not.

 “We do get inconclusive results, all labs do, it’s just that they are rare,” Pandori said.